howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 correctAnswer: 2
 ---

 The last topic that we'll cover in this tutorial is pagination.
-You'll implement a simple pagination approach so that users are able to view the links in smaller chunks rather than having an extremely long list of `Link` elements.
+You'll implement a simple pagination approach so that users can view the links in smaller chunks rather than having an incredibly long list of `Link` elements.

 ## Preparing the Angular Components

 Once more, you first need to prepare the Angular components for this new functionality.
 In fact, we'll slightly adjust the current routing setup.
 Here's the idea: The `LinkListComponent`  will be used for two different use cases (and routes).
 The first one is to display the 10 top voted links.
-Its second use case is to display new links in a list separated into multiple pages that the user can navigate through.
+Its second use case is to present new links in a list separated into multiple pages that the user can navigate through.

 <Instruction>